You can build your own Asana Project Management template, but why would you?

 You will receive:

+First, access your Asana account.
 On the dashboard (far left), under your company name, select the Job Management Template.
 It will display in the center pane.

 Imagine having the daily job activity entered every day by your superintendent and available to you in real time, seconds after the entry is made.